Quantum simulation of indefinite causal order induced quantum refrigeration

+To evaluate the performance of the quantum refrigerator, we introduce the coefficient of performance, calculated by dividing the heat change from the cold reservoir by the work cost of measurement \cite{abdelkhalek2016fundamental}.
+The total heat extraction per cycle $\Delta E$ is related to the temperature of particle entering ($\beta_{-}$) and leaving the external hot reservoir ($\beta_{H}$) (depicted by the particles on the centreline).
+Basically the hot reservoir should not be hotter than the output working substance to release the heat so that it bounds the refrigerant range.
+Here, we fix $\beta_{H}=\beta_{C}$ to maximize the heat extraction, thus yields $\Delta E=E_{-}-E_{C}$.

-The magic of the ICO refrigerator can also be explained by the Maxwell\textquoteright s demon-like cooling mechanism.
-In each cycle of the quantum refrigerator, the control qubit need to be measured and the result is stored in a register.
-A following operation is determined by the information in the register, as shown by the loop in Fig.\ref{fig:setup}.
-Since we assume the control qubit is degenerate in energy, the measurement itself does not cost energy.
-Rather, the energy cost comes from resetting the register to its initial state in order to proceed to the next cycle, which refers to Landauer\textquoteright s erasure \cite{landauer1961irreversibility}.
-The work cost is given by $\Delta W=-\frac{1}{\beta_{R}}S$, where $S=\left(p_{+}\ln p_{+}+p_{-}\ln p_{-}\right)$ is the Shannon entropy of the register and $\beta_{R}$ is the inverse temperature of the resetting reservoir.
-Therefore the coefficient of quantum refrigerator is given by
+The magic of the ICO refrigerator can be explained by Maxwell\textquoteright s demon-like cooling mechanism.
+In each cycle of the quantum refrigerator, the control qubit is measured with result stored in register.
+A following operation is determined by the information of register.
+However, The ICO scheme only relies on projection of control qubit on fixed basis and thermalizing channels alone, which releases the requirement of microscopic measurement and manipulation on working system (See Section VI in SM for detailed discussion).
+Since we assume the control qubit has energy degeneracy, the measurement itself does not cost energy.
+Rather, the energy cost comes from resetting the register for proceeding the next cycle, which refers to Landauer\textquoteright s erasure \cite{landauer1961irreversibility}.
+The work cost is $\Delta W=\frac{1}{\beta_{R}}S$, where $S=\left(p_{+}\ln p_{+}+p_{-}\ln p_{-}\right)$ is the Shannon entropy of the register and $\beta_{R}$ is the inverse temperature of the resetting reservoir.
+Therefore the coefficient of performance is